snehabedadhala/GDPTeam01/README.md

 As a team, we created a stored procedure with an output parameter on Microsoft SQL server and tested the connectivity between the front end and backend.
 Later on will work on front end and backend with the C sharp.

 Created tables  in sql server by peering with team mates  for the login page to be functional.

+Created few tables in microsoft sql server and helped team in creating the same.
+Trying to test the connection between frontend and database using the page load method.